Tiyo98/b-side-cuecollection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/901168976497901589/unknown.png)
   \
-  Start buffering the dashes when you're in the middle of the crystal
+  This should work if you buffer the dashes when you fastfall but if you slowfall at some point you die.
+Can also try to react instead of buffer and do it in the middle of the crystal.
  </details>

 ----